Docker » Production Patterns

 CMD python -c "import requests; requests.get('http://localhost:8080/health').raise_for_status()"

-# Serve model
+# Serve the model with a production WSGI server

 EXPOSE 8080